dangoslen/dependabot-changelog-helper/README.md

 ## Dependabot Changelog Helper

-This action helps you easily auto-update your changelog!
+This action helps you easily auto-update your changelog on Dependabot pull requests!
+No more manually updating a changelog for dependency upgrades.

 ### We all love Dependabot...

 But it can feel overwhelming and require additional work to update things like versions and changelogs.

-Built around the [KeepAChangelog](https://keepachangelog.com/) format, this action looks for an entry line for an updated package and either:
+Built around the [KeepAChangelog](https://keepachangelog.com/) format, this action looks for upgraded dependencies on a Dependabot pull request.

+Highlights include:

-- Adds an entry if not found (including adding the `### Dependencies` and `## [<version>]` sections!)
+- Adds a changelog entry for every upgraded dependency (including adding appropriate `### Dependencies` and/or `## [<version>]` sections!)
+- Supports multi-package updates in a single pull request
-- Updates the entry if one has been found within the same version.
+- Updates the entry if one has been found within the same version (one dependency upgrade line per version)
-  - This includes update the upgraded version and the associated pull request numbers
+- Includes link(s) to associated pull requests that upgraded the dependency

 ### Entry Format